McMenamin and Charles among four new NI call-ups

 Huddersfield Town defender Brodie Spencer, Man City midfielder Shea Charles and Rangers midfielder Charlie McCann are also in the senior international squad for the first time.

-Captain Steven Davis and experienced defender Jonny Evans are included by manager Ian Baraclough, while Craig Cathcart and Josh Magennis are not.
+Captain Steven Davis and experienced defender Jonny Evans are included by manager Ian Baraclough, while Craig Cathcart and Corry Evans are out.

-Leeds United midfielder Stuart Dallas is unavailable due to a long-term injury, while Corry Evans and young Manchester United midfielder Ethan Galbraith are also not in the squad.
+Baraclough said Cathcart and Evans have been rested after long seasons, while Stuart Dallas, Josh Magennis, Jordan Jones and Jamal Lewis are missing due to injuries.
+Young Manchester United midfielder Ethan Galbraith is also not in the squad.

-Striker Kyle Lafferty returns to the panel after impressing for Kilmarnock in the second half of the season, having rejoined them in January and helping them secure the Scottish Championship title - and having since signed a new deal to stay next season.
+Striker Kyle Lafferty returns after impressing for Kilmarnock in the second half of the season.
+The 34-year-old helped them secure the Scottish Championship title and, having joined in January, has signed a new deal to stay next season.

-Northern Ireland open their Nations League campaign at home to Cyprus on Thursday evening.
+Northern Ireland have been relegated to League C of the Nations League and open their Group 2 campaign against Greece at Windsor Park on Thursday night before playing Cyprus away three days later.

+Baraclough's side then face another away fixture, against Kosovo, on Thursday 9 June before their fourth fixture at home to Cyprus three days later.

 Northern Ireland squad: